 - Like all impatiens, Sunpatiens doesn’t produce a lot of seeds.
 When it does, seedlings may come out quite different from the parent plant because of cross-pollination by other impatiens.

-- Seeds produced by the Sunpatiens are never true copies of the original.
+- Seeds produced by any Sunpatiens are never true copies of the original.
 As such, they often turn out to be a new hybrid!
 Seed offspring aren’t included in the original patent and trademark.

 How to sprout Sunpatiens seeds

-Seeds from a Sunpatiens need light to germinate.
+Seeds collected from a Sunpatiens need light to germinate.
 Place them atop the soil mix without covering them up.

 You can either sprinkle the seeds directly on the growing bed (direct sowing) where they’ll sprout and grow, or start them as indoor seedlings 6 to 8 weeks prior to the last frost date in your area.